onlyrituraj/VaultIQ/SUPABASE_SETUP_INSTRUCTIONS.md

 ## After Running the SQL

-1. **Test the Connection**
-   - Refresh your application
-   - Try logging in or signing up
-   - The error should be resolved
+1. **Refresh your application** - the errors should be resolved

-2. **If You Still See Errors**
+2. **Test user registration** - try signing up for a new account
+3. **Check data flow** - verify that portfolio data loads correctly

+## Troubleshooting

+### If you still see errors:

-   - Check that your `.env` file has the correct Supabase URL and keys
+1. **Check your .env file** - ensure correct Supabase URL and keys
-   - Verify that your Supabase project is active (not paused)
+2. **Verify project status** - make sure your Supabase project isn't paused
+3. **Check RLS policies** - ensure they're properly configured
+4. **Review table permissions** - verify that the `authenticated` role has access

+### Common Issues:

+- **"relation does not exist"** = Tables haven't been created yet
+- **"foreign key relationship not found"** = Missing table relationships
-   - Make sure Row Level Security policies are properly configured
+- **"permission denied"** = RLS policies need to be configured

 ## Important Notes

-- The migration file contains comprehensive schema including portfolios, transactions, and other advanced features
-- Running the full migration will give you all the functionality your app expects
+- **Run the FULL migration** for complete functionality
-- The simplified version above will at least fix the immediate `user_profiles` error
+- **The simplified version** will only fix immediate errors
-- Make sure to run this in your actual Supabase project, not locally
+- **Sample data** is included for testing purposes
+- **All tables use RLS** for security

+## Need Help?

+If you continue to have issues:
+1. Check the browser console for specific error messages
+2. Verify your Supabase project settings
+3. Ensure your API keys are correctly configured
+4. Try the simplified SQL first, then the full migration

-Once you've executed the SQL in your Supabase dashboard, your application should work properly!
+Once you've executed the SQL in your Supabase dashboard, refresh your application and the errors should be resolved!